Deadside System Requirements

 Deadside FPS - what frame rate can you expect?

 How many FPS will I get on Deadside?
-We reference thousands of reports from PCGameBenchmark users running our FPS tracking app to tell you exactly how Deadside performs across a range of different settings and resolutions on the most popular PC gaming setups.
+We reference thousands of reports from PCGameBenchmark users running our free tool on Overwolf to tell you exactly how Deadside performs across a range of different settings and resolutions on the most popular PC gaming setups.
 Here’s a selection of our most recent test results.

 What frame rate does Deadside run at?